radekmie/h3mapgen/components/params/README.md

 ### _param ∈ userParams_

 All keys given in [`userParams`](#userparams-specification) are available in `detailedParams`.
-If user's choice was not _random_ option, the paramer value is copied.
+If user's choice was not _Random_ option, the parameter value is copied.
 If it was random, the value here is randomized over the valid values for that parameter.

 ### _playerTowns_:int
 _Number of towns owned by the player at the beginning of the game._